-We had a straight-A student who was deciding whether to take 5 AP or 6 AP courses the following year.
-That sixth AP she was unsure about taking was AP Chemistry.
+We had a student who was deciding whether or not to take AP Chemistry.

 To advise her, we asked her two questions.

-The first question we asked was this: “If you take AP Chemistry, will you have to work incredibly hard, sacrificing hours of sleep, just to get a B.”
+The first question we asked was: “If you take AP Chemistry, will you have to work incredibly hard, sacrificing hours of sleep, just to get a B?”

 The student answered yes.

-The second question we asked was this: “If you take AP Chemistry, and you have to work that hard to get just a B, will your grades in other classes likely drop, as well?”
+The second question we asked was: “If you take AP Chemistry, and you have to work that hard to get just a B, will your grades in other classes likely drop, as well?”

 The student answered yes again.

-We told her to only take five AP classes and not to take AP Chemistry.
+We told her not to take AP Chemistry.

-The moral of the story: challenge yourself, but do not exceed your limits.
+The moral of the story is to challenge yourself, but do not exceed your limits.
 Find the right balance between pushing beyond your comfort zone and thriving and growing intellectually.

 From a personal educational perspective…